refenv/cijoe-pkg-liblightnvm/README.md

-# cijoe-pkg-liblightnvm - Collection of test cases suites and plans
+# cijoe-pkg-liblightnvm - Collection of testcases, suites and plans

 ## Installation

-Install:
+The package is distributed via PyPi, run the following to command to install:

 ```bash
 pip install cijoe-pkg-liblightnvm